mhagger/git-test/README.md

 Some other features that would be nice:

-*   Be more consistent about restoring `HEAD`. `git test range` currently checks out the branch that you started on when it is finished, but only if all of the tests passed.
+*   Be more consistent about restoring `HEAD`. `git test run` currently checks out the branch that you started on when it is finished, but only if all of the tests passed.
 We need some kind of `git test reset` command analogous to `git bisect reset`.

 *   `git test run`, to run a test on a single commit.